monaqvi/robo-hoover/README.md

 * an initial hoover position (X and Y coordinates like patches of dirt)
 * driving instructions (as [cardinal directions](https://en.wikipedia.org/wiki/Cardinal_direction) where e.g. N and E mean "go north" and "go east" respectively)

+The program also uses [D3.js](https://d3js.org/) to display a quick visualization.

 ## Goal

 The goal of the program is to take the room dimensions, the locations of the dirt patches, the hoover location and the driving instructions as input and to then output the following: